 Aside from taking pictures of a fixed point / station, which are key in Project Baseline to show changes through time, just take random pictures of underwater features, plants, animals and insignificant looking areas on the bottom.

 Things you haven’t noticed during a dive, can be found in photo and film material, even months or years later.
 More detailed photo’s can always be used for analyzing.

-You will discovered things, you hadn’t noticed during diving, because you simply can’t see and memorize everything you saw, although it’s good for braintraining.
+You will discover things, you hadn’t noticed during diving, because you simply can’t see and memorize everything.
+It’s good for braintraining though.